RideWithGPS Available on All Bike Tours

 What is RideWithGPS?

 RideWithGPS is a bike route mapping tool for cyclists.
-It is available for VBT bike routes on all of our cycling tours in the USA and Europe, beginning in January of 2017.
 This option is an addition to VBT’s traditional printed route notes.
-VBT has partnered with RideWithGPS to provide a way to download tour maps and daily route notes to your smart phone.
-Two weeks prior to your bicycling vacation, VBT will e-mail you a link inviting you to create a free account and access the RideWithGPS application on your smartphone.
+VBT has partnered with RideWithGPS to provide a way to download tour maps and daily route notes to the RideWithGPS app on your smart phone.
+Two weeks prior to your bicycling vacation, VBT will email you a link inviting you to create a free account and access the RideWithGPS application on your iPhone or Android.

 How does it work?

 An invitation email with a link to download the app for free from both the Apple and Google Play stores will be emailed to you 2 weeks prior to your VBT tour.
 You will be prompted to create a personal RideWithGPS account for free.
-Sign up by entering your email address, and creating a password and a nickname.
+Sign up by entering your email address and creating a password.

 When will I receive the routes to download onto my phone?
 (How long before the tour?)